Aeryes/DayZ-Samples/README.md

 # DayZ-Samples

+#ANYTHING IN THIS REPO CAN BE USED FOR ANY PURPOSE.
+NO CREDIT IS REQUIRED BUT ITD BE NICE :)

 This Repository aims to provide the DayZ modding community with samples and some ready to use mods for a wide variety of use cases.

 In this repo you will find a variety of samples from the basic creation of your first mod to more advanced scripting topics and everything in between.